nicumicle/bitpanda-gnome-shell/README.md

  This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

- This program is distributed in the hope that it will be useful,but WITHOUT ANY WARRANTY.
+ This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.

  You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.